 When I had small children, before I made my big career change, I decided on the spur of the moment (it must have been a bad day with the kids!) to send my résumé to every school in a five kilometre radius of our home seeking a job as a teacher librarian.
 I wanted a couple of days’ work each week but didn’t want to travel for more than 15 minutes as I didn’t want to be far from the child care centre.
 The very next morning at a nearby school the teacher librarian carried the Principal’s mail into her office as she arrived for a meeting to hand in her resignation.
 She discussed her pending resignation and left the office.
 The Principal opened the mail on her desk and there was a résumé from an experienced applicant – me!
 Good timing!

 4.4 Accessing the hidden job market through LinkedIn

 LinkedIn is a wonderful way to develop your network, to connect with people who may be able to assist you with information, to find out about jobs that are available, and to raise your profile for employers and recruiters.

 5. Don’t over-reach or use the scattergun approach

 Only apply for those jobs for which you are well suited, qualified and genuinely interested.
 It seems harsh to tell you that you shouldn’t apply for some jobs, especially if you are feeling rather desperate for work.
 However if you are not suited to a particular job why apply for it?
 Don’t waste your time!

 Always tailor your resume and cover letter for every application you are making.
 If it is worth applying it is worth making sure the application is the best it can be.
-If your application doesn’t show that you are appropriate for the job it will be rejected at the first read.
+Your application must demonstrate that you are right for the job or it will be rejected at the first read.
 You will have wasted time in making the application and a rejection can chip away at your self-esteem.